sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 Let's explore some SenseML concepts introduced by the preceding example.

-TODO: rewrite this stuff:

-- The [**field**]() `_driver_name_raw` is a query that finds a driver's name in the quote based on grabbing data below some matched text (`"position": "below"`).
-Its ID servers as a key for the extracted data.
+- The [**field**]() `name_of_output_key` is a query that finds some text  based on extracting data below some matched text (`"position": "below"`).
+Its ID is the key for the extracted data.
 For more information, see [Field query object](doc:field-query-object).
 - An **anchor** is matched text that helps narrow down a location in the PDF from which to extract data.
-In the `"_driver_name_raw"` field, it is simply a string (`"name of driver"`).
+Here is simply a string (`"an anchor is some text to match..."`).
 For information about more complex anchors, see [Anchor object](doc:anchor).
 - A **method** defines how to expand out from the anchor and grab data.
-In the `"_driver_name_raw"` field, the Label method extracts data that is closely positioned below the anchor.
+Here, the Label method extracts data that is closely positioned below the anchor.
 For more information about methods, see [Methods](doc:methods).
-- The **preprocessor**, `pageRange`, cuts out irrelevant pages of the PDF.
-For more information about using preprocessors to clean up PDFs before extracting data, see [Preprocessors](doc:preprocessors).
-- The **fingerprint** tells Sensible to preferentially run this config if the PDF contains the terms "anyco" or "quoted coverage changes".
-For more information about using fingerprints to improve performance, and other configuration settings, see [Configuration Settings](doc:configuration-settings).
-- The **computed field** `"driver_name_last"` takes the  output of the `_driver_name_raw` field and extracts the last name from that raw output.
-For more information about transforming field output, see [Computed field methods](doc:computed-field-methods).

-The output of this example config is just one key/value pair: the last name of the driver.
 In production scenarios, you can extract just about any text, as well as image coordinates, from a PDF.

 PDF extraction concepts
 ===